ian-nai/NLP-on-Khlebnikov/README.md

 #### Python Code
 The Python files contained here perform the NLP used to generate the CSVs and visualizations.
 The files are as follows:
-* csv_fr_core_news_lg.py - Run the spaCy csv_fr_core_news_lg model on the text(s) included in the code and output the results to a CSV file.
+* remove_stopwords.py -
-* csv_fr_dep_news_trf.py - Run the spaCy csv_fr_dep_news_trf model on the text(s) included in the code and output the results to a CSV file.
+* ru_core_news_lg.py - Run the spaCy csv_ru_core_news_lg model on the text(s) included in the code and output the results to a CSV file.
-* csv_stanza.py - Run Stanford's Stanza library on the text(s) included in the code and output the results to a .csv file.
+* stanza_csv.py - Run Stanford's Stanza library on the text(s) included in the code and output the results to a .csv file.
-* line_tokenize_remove_stopwords.py - Tokenize the texts by lines and remove stopwords.
+* stress_detection.py -
 * liv_rix_readability_test.py - Perform the Liv and Rix readability tests on the text(s) included in the code and output the results in the terminal.
 * make_pickles.py - Create the pickle files for uploading to GitHub.
-* sentence_tokenize_remove_stopwords.py - Tokenize texts by sentences and remove stopwords.
-* syllable_counting.py - An (imeprfect) algorithm to count syllables in French text.
 * visualizations.py - Code to generate various visualizations of textual data using matplotlib.

 #### Tokenized Lines and Sentences